Recently updated on August 15, 2025

 Creating basic prototypes or mockups to visualize and test the proposed solutions with users.
 Here it is important not to get too attached to prototypes and stay open to the new ideas and changes that may appear during discussion or user testing.

-A discovery phase in a software development is a great tool for ensuring that the future software product is relevant to the market, devoid of redundant functionality, and that its idea is polished.
+A discovery phase in software development is a great tool for ensuring that the future software product is relevant to the market, devoid of redundant functionality, and that its idea is polished.
 In addition, the discovery phase of a software product helps to determine the costs of the development and provides the basis upon which the rest of the software can be built.

 At Kindgeek, we leverage the combined power of Customer-centric design and the Lean Startup methodology throughout the product discovery phase by employing the following techniques: